dret/webconcepts/concepts/media-type/application/alps+json.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/application/alps+json"
 title:         "Media Type: application/alps+json"
+concept-name:  Media Type
+concept-value: application/alps+json
 description: "When representing ALPS documents in JSON format, the 'descriptor' and 'ext' properties are always expressed as arrays of anonymous objects - even when there is only one member in the array."
 ---